Construction and On-site Performance of the LHAASO WFCTA Camera: On-site Tests and Results

 \subsection{Performance}

-The total power consumption of a camera is about 720 W. Each camera is cooled by two 750 W air blowers.
+The total power consumption of a camera is about 720~W. Each camera is cooled by two 750~W air blowers.
 The temperature of SiPMs near the air inlet is lower than that of SiPMs near the air outlet.
-A typical temperature distribution in the camera is shown in Fig.\ref{fig:temperature-distribution}.
-The highest and lowest temperatures difference of the SiPMs is typically 16 $^\circ$C when two air blowers are running.
-The non-uniformities caused by temperature differences are controlled to be less than 2\% by adjusting the bias voltage of the SiPMs.
-Fig.\ref{fig:gain_nonunif} shows the gain uniformity of a camera.
+A typical temperature distribution in the camera is shown in Fig.~\ref{fig:temperature-distribution}.
+The gradient between the SiPM with the highest and lowest temperature never exceeds 16~$^\circ$C when two air blowers are running.
+The non-uniformity caused by temperature differences are controlled to be less than 2\% at different ambient temperatures by adjusting the bias voltage of the SiPMs.
 In addition, the SiPM temperature follows the ambient temperature, and increases during the day and decreases during the night.
-The typical variation range of the camera average temperature is about 18$^\circ$C at night at the LHAASO site.
+The typical variation range of the camera average temperature is about 18~$^\circ$C between day and night at the LHAASO site.
 Bias voltages and temperature compensation loops stabilize the gain of SiPMs to within less than 2\% at different ambient temperatures.

-To monitor the gain of the SiPM camera, six UV-LED\footnote{Hasun Optoelectronics, HSE405H.
-The peak wavelength is 405$\pm5$ nm.} light sources are mounted at the center of the mirror.
-LEDs and their driving circuit work at a constant temperature of 30$\pm$0.2$^\circ$C~\cite{yangmingjie1}.
+To monitor and calibrate the gain of the SiPM camera, six UV-LED with different wavelength (405~nm, 325~nm, 360~nm, 405~nm, 505~nm, 550~nm) are mounted at the center of the mirror.
+LEDs and their driving circuit work at a constant temperature of (30.7$\pm0.1$)$~^\circ$C~\cite{yangmingjie1}.
 An opal glass diffuser is used in front of the LEDs to make a uniform light source.
-Four LEDs are turned on every night, and the remaining two are turned on once a month in order to monitor the four LEDs mentioned above.
-All LEDs are calibrated with an absolute calibration device once a year.
+Every year, all LEDs are calibrated by a calibrated portable probe, which is calibrated by National Institute of Metrology of China.
+The camera gain which includes the transmittance of the glass window, the collection efficiency of the light funnel, the SiPM gain and the electronics gain is then absolutely calibrated by the multi-wavelength LEDs.
+One 405~nm LED driven by 35~ns pulse width and 3~Hz frequency pulses is turned on during the telescope observation to monitor the camera gain.